Investigation of non-Hermitian Hamiltonians in the Heisenberg picture: Summary

 \section{Summary}

-In this paper we propose a new criterion --- the real closeness of equations of motion --- to determine the existence of real eigenvalues for a non-Hermitian Hamiltonian system.
+In this paper we propose a suggestion --- investigation of non-Hermitian Hamiltonians in the Heisenberg picture --- to determine the existence of real eigenvalues for a non-Hermitian Hamiltonian system.
 The analysis can be fulfilled in the Heisenberg picture we establish for a non-Hermitian but $\eta$-pseudo-Hermitian Hamiltonian.
-We apply the criterion at first to two toy models, the Swanson model and the Pais-Uhlenbeck oscillator model, as an initial trial, and then as the significant context, to two classes of general non-Hermitian Hamiltonians, where one is non-Hermitian non-$PT$-symmetric, and the other is non-Hermitian $PT$-symmetric.
-The two classes of general models are shown to have real second order equations of motion, and their Hermitian (isospectral) Hamiltonians are deduced.
-In fact, our criterion connects the spectra to the Heisenberg equations of motion in non-Hermitian Hamiltonian systems, and such a connection can alternatively be verified by a non-unitary similarity transformation between a non-Hermitian Hamiltonian and a Hermitian one.
+We apply this proposal to two complicated non-Hermitian Hamiltonians, where one is non-Hermitian non-$PT$-symmetric, and the other is non-Hermitian $PT$-symmetric.
+The models are shown to have real second order equations of motion, and their Hermitian counterparts of Hamiltonians are deduced.
+The iso-spectrum is verified by a non-unitary similarity transformation between a non-Hermitian Hamiltonian and a Hermitian one.

-The discussion in section 4 shows that the new criterion is complementary to the $PT$-symmetric quantum mechanics.
-The complementarity between the real closeness of equations of motion and the $PT$ symmetry of non-Hermitian Hamiltonians presents that one can determine the existence of real eigenvalues for a non-Hermitian Hamiltonian by using either the real closeness of equations of motion or the $PT$ symmetry.
-In other words, to a model that has real equations of motion but no $PT$ symmetry, such as eq.~(\ref{generalH}), one can analyze it as stated in the present paper; on the other hand, to a model that has $PT$ symmetry but no real equations of motion, such as a class of models with the imaginary cubic potential $ix^3$, one can follow the non-Hermitian $PT$-symmetric quantum theory~\cite{BenderAli}.
-Moreover, our discussion in section 5 shows that our criterion is also compatible with the criterion of $PT$ symmetry through investigating the class of non-Hermitian Hamiltonian systems that possesses both the real equations of motion and the $PT$ symmetry.
+Our analysis is complementary to the $PT$-symmetric quantum mechanics.
+That is, to a model that has real equations of motion but no $PT$ symmetry, such as eq.~(\ref{generalH}), one can analyze it as stated in the present paper.
+On the other hand, to a model that has $PT$ symmetry but no real equations of motion, such as the model with the imaginary cubic potential $ix^3$, one can follow the non-Hermitian $PT$-symmetric quantum theory~\cite{Bender}.
+Moreover, our discussion about eq.~(\ref{generalH2}) shows that our proposal is also compatible with the $PT$ symmetry through investigating the non-Hermitian Hamiltonian systems that possess both the real equations of motion and the $PT$ symmetry.

-In addition, here we simply explain how to determine the eigenfunctions of the two classes of non-Hermitian Hamiltonians, eq.~(\ref{generalH}) and eq.~(\ref{generalH2}), both of which lead to real second order equations of motion, the former is on the coordinate $x$ while the latter on the momentum $p$.
-For example, to the non-Hermitian Hamiltonian eq.~(\ref{generalH}), using eq.~(\ref{GHH}) and eq.~(\ref{Hheigen}) we calculate the set of eigenfunctions of the Hermitian Hamiltonian, \{$\phi$\}, in accordance with the traditional quantum mechanics.
-Then, we get the eigenfunctions of the non-Hermitian Hamiltonian from eq.~(\ref{connef}), $\Phi = {\Omega}^{-1}{\phi}$, in terms of the non-unitary operator $\Omega$, see eq.~(\ref{Otrans}).